ab4d/Ab4d.SharpEngine.Samples/Ab4d.SharpEngine.Samples.AspNetCoreApp/README.md

 Then, the wwwroot folder must also contain the `_framework` folder with **WebAssembly files** that are compiled from the Ab4d.SharpEngine.Samples.WebAssemblyDemo project.

+By default, this project is dependent on the Ab4d.SharpEngine.Samples.WebAssemblyDemo project (this is defined in .sln file and not in csproj becasue we cannot reference a project with `RuntimeIdentifier` set to `browser-wasm` from a project that does not have it).
-By default, this project is dependent on the Ab4d.SharpEngine.Samples.WebAssemblyDemo project so when it is compiled, the WebAssemblyDemo project is also compiled and the WebAssembly files are available in its Debug or Release folder.
+This means that when this project is compiled, the WebAssemblyDemo project is also compiled and the WebAssembly files are available in its Debug or Release folder.

-You can also manually compile the Ab4d.SharpEngine.Samples.WebAssemblyDemo project by starting the `compile_publish_version.bat` script.
+You can also manually compile the Ab4d.SharpEngine.Samples.WebAssemblyDemo project by starting the `run_published_version.bat` script.
 This compiles the WebAssemblyDemo project in release mode and also compresses the .js and .wasm files into Brotli compressed files (requires ThirdParty brotli tool).